therealtimex/aci/backend/README.md

    - Copy the `Signing Secret` of the endpoint and set it as `SERVER_SVIX_SIGNING_SECRET` in `.env`.
     ![svix](./images/svix-signing-secret.png)
-   - Go to your local dev portal <http://localhost:3000> and sign up on the PropelAuth signup page.
+   - Go back to the [Getting Started](#getting-started) section step 5 to bring up docker compose

 ## Admin CLI